Indigenous ‘Molly of Denali’ is more than a cartoon for some

 Many say “Molly of Denali” challenges that.

-The series was developed with a group of over 60 established Alaska Native or Indigenous advisers.
-The advisers are from every region of Alaska where the show takes place.
-For every character that is Native, their voice actor is Native too.
+More than 60 Alaska Natives participate in the production of the series as writers, producers, voice talent, advisers and musicians.
+They are from every region of Alaska where the show takes place.
+For every character who is Native, their voice actor is Native too.

 Beyond this, there is also a fellowship program for Alaska Native writers.
 Atomic Cartoons, the lead animation company of the series, holds internships for Alaska Natives.

-Note: This version has been updated to correct that more than 60 Alaska Natives participate in the production of “Molly of Denali" as advisers, writers, producers, voice talent and musicians.